Skip to content

 Stamp Card Programs

 Stamp card programs are one of the simplest forms of customer loyalty initiatives.
-Typically, customers receive a physical or app-based stamp card, which they present during each visit.
+Typically, customers receive a physical or app-based stamp card that they present at each visit.
 With every specified purchase, they earn a stamp.
-After collecting a set number of stamps, usually ten, they receive a free or discounted item.
+After collecting a set number of stamps (usually 10), they receive a free or discounted item.

 These programs are particularly popular with coffee shops and eateries.
-An example is a “Buy ten coffees, get one free” card, encouraging repeat visits.
-The high opt-in rate is attributed to the ease of participation, as customers can simply take a card without signing up.
+An example is a “Buy ten coffees, get one free” card that encourages repeat visits.
+The high opt-in rate is attributed to the ease of participation, as customers can take a card without signing up.

 Points-Based Programs